MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 For example, a PlayReady Client may decrypt PlayReady content to re-encrypt it using CSS and burn a video DVD.
 This operation makes a copy of the content (the original PlayReady protect content file still exist on the device, but a copy has been created in a DVD), and involves transcription (PlayReady decryption and CSS re-encryption).

 A CopyEnabler object is an optional right that a license may contain.
-If it is present, the Client is allowed to copy the content to the corresponding format and storage.
+If it is present, the client is allowed to copy the content to the corresponding format and storage.
 Note that a CopyEnabler involves an Export operation if making the corresponding copy requires transcription (that is, PlayReady decryption and re-encryption with a different encryption key and format).

 > [!NOTE]
 > CopyEnablers were supported up to PlayReady 2.X.
-They are no longer supported by Clients 3.0 and above.
+They are no longer supported by PlayReady Clients 3.0 and above.

 ## MoveEnablers